tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 ### Accessing `vmWatchSettings` on Azure Virtual Machines

 > [!IMPORTANT]
-> The code segment is identical for both Windows and Linux except for the value of the parameter `<your extension name>` passed into the Extension name.
-Please replace `<your extension name>` with `ApplicationHealthLinux` for Linux and `ApplicationHealthWindows` for Windows installations.
+> The code segment is identical for both Windows and Linux except for the value of the parameter `<application health extension type>` passed into the Extension Type.
+Please replace `<application health extension type>` with `ApplicationHealthLinux` for Linux and `ApplicationHealthWindows` for Windows installations.

 #### [ARM Template](#tab/ARM-template-1)
 1. Navigate back to the Overview Page on [Azure portal](https://portal.azure.com/) and click on the JSON view for the VM to find the code segment below.